qaware/openapi-generator-for-spring/README.md

 OperationIdProvider to generate deep-links to specific endpoints that are compatible to the SpringFox style
 ```
+    /**
+     * Provide an OperationIdProvider to generate deep-links that are compatible to the SpringFox style.
+     *
+     * @return OperationIdProvider
+     */
     @Bean
     public OperationIdProvider operationIdProvider() {
         return operationInfo -> operationInfo.getHandlerMethod().getIdentifier() + "Using" + operationInfo.getRequestMethod().name();